Table 43 Data Declaration

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

 Important note about rape data

-- This table provides the number of persons arrested nationwide in 2014 broken down by race of the arrestee.
-In addition, the table shows the percent distribution of arrests by race for each offense.
+- This table provides the number of persons arrested nationwide in 2017 broken down by race and ethnicity of the arrestee.
+In addition, the table shows the percent distribution of arrests by race and ethnicity for each offense.
 The table also furnishes a breakdown of these data by juveniles (persons under age 18) and adults.

 - The totals provided in this table reflect only those persons arrested by law enforcement agencies that provided race information to the UCR Program; therefore, the totals may not match those shown in other arrest tables for the nation.

 - These data represent the number of persons arrested; however, some persons may be arrested more than once during a year.
 Therefore, the statistics in this table could, in some cases, represent multiple arrests of the same person.

 - The data used in creating this table were from all law enforcement agencies submitting 12 months of arrest data, including race information, for 2017.